 The Equinox Marathon and Relay is a fairly laid-back, community event.
 The usual common rules apply: No cheating, don’t cut the course, be considerate and polite to everyone you encounter, enjoy the country, have fun, etc. Use common sense in a spirit of fair play, and everything will be fine.

 But because of our unique course that crosses the Alaska Railroad tracks twice, we have a couple of unique, specific rules:

 The Equinox Marathon has no control over the time that the Alaska Railroad sends trains down the track.
 The race may very well be temporarily halted by an Alaska Railroad train.
 There are crossing guards at both railroad crossings who have been instructed NOT to let runners cross when the train gets close.
 Please follow the instructions of the crossing guards.

 This rule is in effect only for the marathon and only at the second crossing.
-Train rule number two is a bit more benevolent than train rule number one, in that this recognizes that the runner is almost 25 miles into the marathon (24.76 miles to be exact).
+Train rule number two is a bit more benevolent than train rule number one, in that this recognizes that the runner is almost 25 miles into the marathon.